 Entertainment work permits

 Minors aged 15 days to 18 years employed in the entertainment industry must have a permit to work, and employers must have a permit to employ, both permits being issued by the Division of Labor Standards Enforcement.
 These permits are also required for minors making phonographic recordings or who are employed as advertising or photographic models.
 Permits are required even when the entertainment is noncommercial in nature.
 There is no fee to obtain an entertainment work permit.
 The application for permission to work in the entertainment industry must be filled out completely and mailed, along with any required documents and a pre-addressed, stamped envelope, to any office of the Division of Labor Standards Enforcement.
+Or you can submit the application online.
 To find the nearest DLSE office, use the division's office locator.
 Please note that the Van Nuys Office, located at 6150 Van Nuys Blvd., Room 100, (818-901-5484) is available for walk-in service from 9:00 a.m. to 12:00 p.m. and 1:00 - 4:00 p.m., Monday through Friday.
 Unit Office closed noon to 1:00 p.m.

 You can now renew permits online.